 Condensing Boilers prices vary from £500 to £1,700 depending on the brand or output.

 Condensing boilers prices vary dependent on your budget.
 You can, for example, buy a perfectly good condensing boiler from a top brand, such as; Baxi, Valliant, Potterton, Worcester Bosch or Glow Worm, for less than £700.
 These would, however, despite being of an incredibly high standard, have limited energy output if you are looking to provide heat for a larger home.
-What is a Condensing Boiler?

 What is the Difference between Output and boilers pricing?